Skip to content

 How It Interacts with Cache

 When a cache item is stale and a refresh is needed: 1.
 The manager checks if a rate_limit_key is provided in CacheOptions.
-2. It calls $limiter->consume(1).
-3. If Accepted: The factory function is called to fetch fresh data.
-4. If Rejected: - If serve_stale_if_limited is true and stale data exists, the stale data is returned. - Otherwise, a RateLimitException is thrown.
+2. It uses the factory to create/get a limiter for that key: $factory->create($rate_limit_key).
+3. It calls ->consume(1) on that limiter.
+4. If Accepted: The pipeline continues to fetch fresh data.
+5. If Rejected: - If serve_stale_if_limited is true and stale data exists in the context, the stale data is returned immediately. - Otherwise, a RateLimitException is thrown.

 Benefit of Symfony Integration